-- (c) Covered entities shall continuously require personnel to be fully vaccinated against COVID-19, with the first dose for current personnel received by September 27, 2021 for general hospitals and nursing homes, and by October 7, 2021 for all other covered entities absent receipt of an exemption as allowed below.
-Documentation of such vaccination shall be made in personnel records or other appropriate records in accordance with applicable privacy laws, except as set forth in subdivision (d) of this section. - (d) Exemptions.
-Personnel shall be exempt from the COVID-19 vaccination requirements set forth in subdivision (c) of this section as follows: - (1) Medical exemption.
-If any licensed physician or certified nurse practitioner certifies that immunization with COVID-19 vaccine is detrimental to the health of member of a covered entity's personnel, based upon a pre-existing health condition, the requirements of this section relating to COVID-19 immunization shall be inapplicable only until such immunization is found no longer to be detrimental to such personnel member's health.
+(c) Covered entities shall continuously require personnel to be fully vaccinated against COVID-19, absent receipt of an exemption as allowed below.
+Covered entities shall require all personnel to receive at least their first dose before engaging in activities covered under paragraph (2) of subdivision (a) of this section.
+Documentation of such vaccination shall be made in personnel records or other appropriate records in accordance with applicable privacy laws, except as set forth in subdivision (d) of this section.

+(d) Exemptions.
+Personnel shall be exempt from the COVID-19 vaccination requirements set forth in subdivision (c) of this section as follows:

+(1) Medical exemption.
+If any licensed physician, physician assistant, or certified nurse practitioner certifies that immunization with COVID-19 vaccine is detrimental to the health of member of a covered entity's personnel, based upon a pre-existing health condition, the requirements of this section relating to COVID-19 immunization shall be inapplicable only until such immunization is found no longer to be detrimental to such personnel member's health.
 The nature and duration of the medical exemption must be stated in the personnel employment medical record, or other appropriate record, and must be in accordance with generally accepted medical standards, (see, for example, the recommendations of the Advisory Committee on Immunization Practices of the U.S. Department of Health and Human Services), and any reasonable accommodation may be granted and must likewise be documented in such record.
 Covered entities shall document medical exemptions in personnel records or other appropriate records in accordance with applicable privacy laws by: (i) September 27, 2021 for general hospitals and nursing homes; and (ii) October 7, 2021 for all other covered entities.
 For all covered entities, documentation must occur continuously, as needed, following the initial dates for compliance specified herein, including documentation of any reasonable accommodation therefor.

-- (e) Upon the request of the Department, covered entities must report and submit documentation, in a manner and format determined by the Department, for the following: - (1) the number and percentage of personnel that have been vaccinated against COVID-19; - (2) the number and percentage of personnel for which medical exemptions have been granted; - (3) the total number of covered personnel. - (f) Covered entities shall develop and implement a policy and procedure to ensure compliance with the provisions of this section and submit such documents to the Department upon request. - (g) The Department may require all personnel, whether vaccinated or unvaccinated, to wear an appropriate face covering for the setting in which such personnel are working in a covered entity.
+(e) Upon the request of the Department, covered entities must report and submit documentation, in a manner and format determined by the Department, for the following:

+(1) the number and percentage of personnel that have been vaccinated against COVID-19;

+(2) the number and percentage of personnel for which medical exemptions have been granted;

+(3) the total number of covered personnel.

+(f) Covered entities shall develop and implement a policy and procedure to ensure compliance with the provisions of this section and submit such documents to the Department upon request.

+(g) The Department may require all personnel, whether vaccinated or unvaccinated, to wear an appropriate face covering for the setting in which such personnel are working in a covered entity.
 Covered entities shall supply face coverings required by this section at no cost to personnel.